taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.unmap_memory`

-Unmap an on-device memory and make any host-side changes about the memory visible to the device.
-The user MUST ensure there is no further access to the previously mapped host-addressible space.
+Unmaps an on-device memory and makes any host-side changes about the memory visible to the device.
+You *must* ensure that there is no further access to the previously mapped host-addressible space.

 `function.create_event`